salemlf/hakubun/README.md

 The web version is still being tested, but the beta versions of both Android and iOS are available to download!

-- [Android App on Play Store](https://play.google.com/store/apps/details?id=io.hakubun.app), available through early access
+- [Android App on Play Store](https://play.google.com/store/apps/details?id=io.hakubun.app), available through Early Access
 - [iOS App on Testflight](https://testflight.apple.com/join/8ajt7uYv)

+## Features :star2:

-### Interface :iphone:
+### Interface

 - Use swipe gestures or keyboard shortcuts to submit or retry answers
 - Cross-platform, web-based app with native-like interactions and animations
+- Light or dark theme options

 ### Reviews and Lessons

 - Review or learn by subject
   - Radical, kanji, vocabulary, kana vocabulary
 - Select specific items to review or learn
+- Batch size selection
-- Shuffle or sort by SRS stage, level, available date
+- Shuffle or sort by SRS stage, level, available date, date updated
 - Option to filter subjects by current level
+- Go to next item on correct answer
 - Typo tolerance

 ### Reviews